paulzrq/Ecust-Leap/生物工程学院/应用生物学系/[出国]-18-Vivian-Biostatistics@ Yale University.md

 - Waitlist:

   1. ​	MS in Computational Biology and Quantitative Genetics @ Harvard
-  2. ​	MS in Computational Biology and Quantitative Genetics @ Harvard
+  2. ​	MS in Community Health and Prevention Research @ Stanford University
   3. ​	MS in Biostatistics @ Brown University

 - Rej：